RussellBrookman/Amazonished/README.md

 2. create a JSON pachage file: npm init

-3. npm install mysql
+3. npm install

-3. sql -h 127.0.0.1 -u root -p < something.sql
+4. npm install mysql

-4. npm install inquirer
+5. npm install inquirer

 note: when you get a second figure out if, npm install, will work by itself.

-5. node "bamazonCustomer.js"
+6. node "bamazonCustomer.js"